 Travel specific clothing is usually made of different material than clothes you wear in day-to-day life at home.
 Cotton is very uncommon as it’s not lightweight or very breathable.
 Having lightweight clothing that wicks moisture away from your skin is nice in so many situations.
 It also makes it easier to pack since the clothes are smaller and lighter.
 They are great for both warm and cooler climates since they breathe easier and don’t get sopping wet with sweat in a place like Southeast Asia (or when you’re layering in colder weather).
 And if you plan on doing any hiking or trekking, these types of clothes are perfect.
 The main downside of travel specific clothing is their appearance.
 They aren’t nearly as nice looking, and if you’re looking for nightlife or an occasional nice dinner here and there, you may feel a bit out of place (or maybe even be denied entry into certain bars and clubs).

-Men’s travel clothing: Here’s an example of some travel specific clothing that a man might bring on a RTW trip.
+Men’s travel clothing: Here’s an example of some travel specific clothing that a man might bring on an extensive trip.
 Links are provided, and these are examples of what I brought for a year-long RTW trip in South America, New Zealand, SE Asia, and India.
 Temperatures varied from about 30F (-1C) to over 100F (38C).
 I ditched the microfleece and thermal shirt after New Zealand since we were only going to be in hot climates the rest of the way.

 - Zip-off convertible pants may not be the most stylish, but they’re extremely practical as they’re lightweight and small for packing and they double as shorts and pants.
 Great for hiking and trekking.